Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: Clusters with observations not included in

 We require a minimal S/N ratio of $S/N=20$, needed to derive a temperature profile as shown by our work.
 The other clusters could not be retained because the archival observations are not deep enough: \begin{itemize} \item The observations of the two EMSS clusters, MCXC J0305.3+1728 ($z=0.425$) and MCXC J2056.3-0437 ($z=0.583$, are shallow, with clean observing time of $\sim 10$ ksec and $12$\,ksec, respectively \citep[][their Tab.1]{bal12}.
 The error on the global temperature is $\pm15\%$. \citet{bal12} were only able to extract the temperature in 2 bins up to $0.4\RV$ for MCXC J2056.3-0437.

-\item The observations of MCXC J1325.5-3825, MCXC J0505.3-2849, MCXC J1354.2-0221, MCXC J0847.1+3449 and MCXC J0337.7-2522 were early follow-up of SHARC clusters to measure global temperature and luminosity, published by \citet{lum04}.
+\item The observations of MCXC J1325.5-3825, MCXC J0505.3-2849, MCXC J1354.2-0221, MCXC J0847.1+3449 and MCXC J0337.7-2522 were early follow up of SHARC clusters to meant to measure a global temperature and the luminosity, published by \citet{lum04}.
 Our full re-analysis of MCXC J0505.3-2849, the best measured cluster of the list, gives a S/N$_{500}=20$.
 The observations of the other clusters are at lower S/N, taking into account the precision on the observed flux (their table 5).
 MCXC J1325.5-3825 falls in the field of view of an observation centered on IRAS 13224$-$3809, a very bright Seyfert galaxy.
 Many more observations have become available over the years, but only in Window mode, and centred on the galaxy.

-Note that the two other clusters of their sample at $0.4<z<0.6$, MCXC J1120.1+4318 and MCXC J1701.3+6414 (re-observed by \xmm), are included in \excpres\ sample.
+Note that the two other clusters of their sample at $0.4<z<0.6$, MCXC J1120.1+4318 and MCXC J1701.3+6414 (re-observed by \xmm), are included in the \excpres\ sample.

 \item Together with MCXC J0337.7-2522 studied by \citet{lum04}, MCXC J2202.7-1902 and MCXC J0858.4+1357 are the three $0.4<z<0.6$ clusters with the lowest luminosities, $\Lv < 10^{44}$ergs/s, observed by \xmm. \citet{ano08} gives a temperature of about $3$\,keV for MCXC J2202.7-1902 and MCXC J0858.4+1357.
-From our analysis of the surface brightness profiles and global properties, we derived a signal-to-noise ratio of S/N=15 and S/N$_{500}$=19, respectively.
+From our analysis of the surface brightness profiles and global properties, we derived a S/N ratio of S/N=15 and S/N$_{500}$=19, respectively.
 This entails that the \excpres\ selection could not be extended below $\Lv=10^{44}$ergs/s.

 \item MCXC J0056.9-2740 ($z=0.56$) falls in the field of the programme `A shallow XMM survey of AAT 2DF fields SSC\_32' (PI M. Watson).
 This includes two short observations of 7.2 ksec (highly flared) and 8.9 ksec, respectively.
 This is too shallow to obtain spatially resolved spectroscopy of the $z=0.56$ cluster and indeed the examination of the EPIC image shows that the cluster is poorly detected.
 MCXC J0056.9-2740 coincides with the source 4XMM J005657.1-274028, detected at $13\,\sigma$ in the 4XMM-DR13 catalogue.